mching/old_pages/_posts/2016-12-14-Pokemon-Evolution.md

 ---
 layout: post
-title: Pidgey Evolution: Effects on Combat Power and Hit Points
+title: Pidgey Evolution--Effects on Combat Power and Hit Points
 ---

 I was evolving some Pokemon in Pokemon Go today and wondered how much the Pokemon's attributes change after evolution.
 The attributes of interest were combat power (CP) and hit points (HP).
 I focused my analysis from Pidgeys because I had the most data points for this species.